hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Just like that...
 What will happen after? — Roland asked.

-I'll let you be.
-And you will walk through that door waiting for you downstairs.
+Another door waiting for you downstairs.
 Where it leads it won't matter to me anymore, another tower perhaps!

 What?!
 I though this was the Tower!

 Yeah, well...
 Ka is a wheel.
 But that is too pessimistic a view.

 Through the mist of Ka, all things fade.
-Flesh, stones, even the stars.
+Flesh, stones, even the stars disappear eventually.
 Enough turns of the wheel and the past becomes a memory of the past, forgotten, dead.
 But dead doesn't mean gone.
 There are other worlds than these.

 These words send shivers to Roland.